 The Carnegie Foundation for International Peace "The Doctor" (Mary Roberts sponsors International Relations Clubs in most of the Rinehart).
 The story of a young universities, colleges, and normal schools throughout man who follows the profession of the United States.
-The purpose of these clubs is to his country uncle, becomes a suc- stimulate the serious non-partisan study of internacessful surgeon, serves in the war, tional relations, free from all propaganda, in order loses and regains the use of his to help the participants achieve an intelligent under-hand, becomes a country doctor, standing of the complicated problems now confrontand then returns to the city.
+The purpose of these clubs is to his country uncle, becomes a suc-stimulate the serious non-partisan study of internacessful surgeon, serves in the war, tional relations, free from all propaganda, in order loses and regains the use of his to help the participants achieve an intelligent under-hand, becomes a country doctor, standing of the complicated problems now confrontand then returns to the city.
 The ing the world.
 As an aid to this study the Founda-women involved are his shallow tion sends out a fortnightly summary of international wife and a millionairess who loves events and makes an annual gift to the library of two him but marries within her circle, or more books.
 No membership fees or dues are required. -College Times-Morristown, N. J.

-'Let's Dance'
+"Let's Dance"

-Scarlett O'Hara, with whose life At the University of Syracuse a class in criminology the Civil War and the Reconstruc- has discovered that morons can dance as well as most people of normal mentality, if not better.
-Morons termined to again possess her are gifted with a sense of rhythm that makes most former position of wealth and se- of them excellent dancers.
+Scarlett O'Hara, with whose life At the University of Syracuse a class in criminology the Civil War and the Reconstrucpeople of normal mentality, if not better.
+Morons termined to again possess her are gifted with a sense of rhythm that makes most

 -Barnard Bulletin.

 Helpi

 In the universities in France there are no papers, no athletics, no glee clubs, and no fraternities.
 It would be discouraging for an American college man to attend one of these institutions.
 All he could get would be an education!

--Barners Bulletin.
+-Barnard Bulletin.